sanjusan/home/about.md

 		<ul>
 			<li>Lead end to end product development and strategy efforts for Orb's enterprise product, Orb DLT </li>
 			<li>Created and maintained product roadmap and drove product requirements for clients and external vendors.<br>Resposibilities consisted of the product offering, end-to-end user experience and usability testing, integration with client and internal back-end systems.</li>
+			<li>Planned and led two successful launches of our services around local currency projects.</li>
 			<li>Responsible for all product initiatives at Orb.
 Currently own following functional areas at Orb:
 				<ul>
 					<li>Product Management</li>